hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 > **Playbooks** are the language by which
 > Ansible **orchestrates**, **configures**, **administers**, or **deploys** systems.

+### Host

+> A host is simply a remote machine that Ansible manages.
+> They can have individual variables assigned to them,
+> and can also be organized in groups.
+> All hosts have a name they can be reached at (which is either an IP address or a domain name) and,
+> optionally, a port number, if they are not to be accessed on the default SSH port.

 ### Task

 > Playbooks exist to run tasks.